This document describes what Entire Output Management can do and how it works. It covers the following topics:

 This is possible with UNIX and Windows file systems, but not with mainframe spool systems.

-If binary data are read from a mainframe source, subsequent processing may cause Natural abends like
+If binary data are read from a mainframe source (spool or dataset), subsequent processing may cause Natural abends like

 0C7.
 On mainframes, only text data can be processed.
 For